 If winter gets you down, one of the best remedies is to go outdoors in sunlight and move.
 Wouldn’t it be great if a forecast of snow or a cold snap made your heart sing?
 Moving your body in a winter landscape has a unique magic — at once invigorating and peaceful.

-Fancy ski vacations are alluring, but if you must choose, you’ll probably be happier if you make outdoor winter exercise a part of your life beyond vacations.
-Ice skating, cross-country skiing and snow shoeing are much cheaper and easily available in some parts of the United States.
+Fancy ski vacations are alluring, but you’ll probably be happier if you make outdoor winter exercise a part of your life beyond vacations.
+Ice skating, cross-country skiing, and snow shoeing are much cheaper and easily available in some parts of the United States.

-A word about cold: the key to a good day is your clothing.
-Never exercise outdoors in cold weather wearing jeans, cotton T-shirts, or cotton socks.
-When cotton is wet, it gets heavy and you’ll be colder.
+The key to being safe is your clothing.
+Never exercise outdoors during cold weather wearing jeans, cotton T-shirts, or cotton socks.
+When cotton is wet, it gets heavy, making you colder.
 Invest in silk or synthetic long underwear, a layer of fleece or wool, and a waterproof windbreaker.

-Asthma sufferers: keep a face mask, scarf, or balaclava handy to cover up your mouth.
+Keep a face mask, scarf, or balaclava handy to cover your mouth if you have asthma.
 Dry air can trigger symptoms.
-You’ll be safe if you moisten the air you breathe in with your exhale.
+You’ll be safe when you exhale air you moistened during breathing.

 Don’t overdress.
-You shouldn’t feel toasty in the first five minutes outdoors.
-You can count on warming up as you move, and should eventually remove your hat and unzip your jacket.
+You shouldn’t feel toasty during the first five minutes outdoors.
+You can count on warming up as you move and should eventually remove your hat and unzip your jacket.
 Sweat will make you colder later.

-Both activities are good for seniors: gentle on the knees, while boosting balance and strengthening the legs and buttock muscles.
+Both activities are good for seniors.
+They’re gentle on your knees, while boosting balance and strengthening your legs and buttock muscles.

-Use your poles, and you’ll get a full-body workout, with more calorie burn per hour.
+Use your poles, and you’ll get a full-body workout and burn more calories per hour.